-We very much appreciate bequests left to us from generous supporters.
-Please ask the Executor to notify us in writing of the bequest by sending a letter to the National Office Manager, 29B/17 Macmahon Street, Hurstville NSW 2220 or via email manager@aws.org. au and we can start the process of transferring the bequest to AWS.
+We very much appreciate bequests that are left to us by generous supporters.
+Please ask the Executor to notify us in writing of the bequest by sending a letter to the National Office or via email, and we can start the process of transferring the bequest to AWS.